WordPress Security FAQ

 Yes!
 As long as your site is hosted at Seravo’s premium WordPress upkeep, we take care of things like automatic backups and monitor your site 24/7 to detect any potentially malicious activities.
 In addition, at Seravo you’ll have many features and tools for making your site more secure.

-Seravo also offers additional expert services for making your WordPress site more secure – contact us to learn more!
+Seravo also offers additional expert services for making your WordPress site more secure!

 Expert Service – Security Hardening

-Seravo also offers an additional Security Hardening expert service for an additional fee.
+Seravo offers Security Hardening expert service for an additional fee.
 The service includes a site-specific review which identifies areas for improvement in site’s implementation, taking into account the best practices for a WordPress site.
 Upon completion, a written summary of the review and a list of suggested actions will be provided.

 Individual, customized configurations are also available as expert work for an additional fee.
 Don’t hesitate to get in touch with us if you are interested in ordering additional services.